Tzvet05/factorio_blueprint_builder/README.md

 # factorio_blueprint_builder

-WORK IN PROGRESS
+This project allows you to convert Factorio blueprints json files to in-game pastable blueprint strings.

-For now you can only convert json files to blueprint strings
+How to use it :

-This project allows you to you build Factorio blueprints as json files and convert them to in-game pastable blueprint strings.
+./blueprint_builder [INPUT - JSON FILE] [OUTPUT - STRING FILE]